jhrug/TXAI2425/README.md

 - Assisting with code to generate graphs.
 - Assisting with combining the heatmaps and their predicted outputs into one image.
-- Some assistance with errors in code.
+- Minor assistance with errors in code.
 - Writing a first (with many errors) version of the README.